omeid/uconfig/README.md

 uConfig takes the config schema as a struct decorated with tags, nesting is supported.

-Supports all basic types, time.Duration, time.Time, and you any other type through `encoding.TextUnmarshaler` interface.
+Supports all basic types, time.Duration, and you any other type through `encoding.TextUnmarshaler` interface.
 See the _[flat view](https://godoc.org/github.com/omeid/uconfig/flat)_ package for details.

 ## Example Configuration: